atshpe/phalcon-mvc-skeleton/README.md

 # phalcon-mvc-skeleton
 Simple dockerized php MVC application with session and ACL.

-# to run the project
+# To run the project

-1. cd server/
+cd server/
-2. docker-compose up -d
+docker-compose up

+# To insert dump into database

-3. cd mysql_dump
+cd mysql_dump/
-4. bash insert_dump.sh
+bash insert_dump.sh

+Now go to localhost:7000